Your Auckland sales team closes deals in Salesforce that operations can't actually deliver

 Exactly what you get

 A CRM where the customer card is joined to reality: live container ETA from Ports of Auckland, the construction job stage, the NZBN-verified company record shared with your ERP and accounting software.
 Trade deals and professional-services engagements run on separate pipelines that suit each motion.
 When a vessel slips, the customer gets an automated update because the CRM reads operational data, not because someone remembered.
-Pipeline figures feed straight into your business intelligence dashboards.
+Pipeline figures feed straight into your business intelligence (BI) dashboards.

 How to choose a developer in Auckland